Budgeting For a New Dog

 At many pet rescues, adoption fees also cover the cost of extra services, like a pet physical exam, deworming, spaying or neutering, or common vaccinations.

-Meanwhile, buying a Goldendoodle from a breeder costs an average of $2,200.
-Purchasing a pet from private breeders, often, does not come with the extra services that some non-profit rescues cover.
-So, if an owner is considering the breeder route, the out-of-pocket cost of future medical visits, may be one more dollar sign to add to the eventual pet budget.
+If you’re wondering how adoption costs compare to buying a dog, consider that purchasing a Goldendoodle from a breeder costs an average of $2,200.
+What’s more, buying a pet from private breeders often does not come with the extra services that some non-profit rescues cover.
+So, if an owner is considering the breeder route, the out-of-pocket cost of future medical visits may be one more dollar sign to add to the eventual pet budget.
 This can help you know how much to allocate towards your new companion so you can avoid ending up with credit card debt.

 Some of the tiniest puppies can morph, in just a few months or years, into heftier eating machines.
 Young puppies can grow quickly.
 And, all that fast growth can mean they’ll eat…A lot.